Explainability as statistical inference: Experiment Details

 \section{Experiment Details}

 For every experiment, we use an importance weighted lower bound with $10$ importance samples for the mask and a single important sample for the imputed values.
 We estimate the monte carlo gradient using REBAR with the weighted reservoir sampling and the relaxed subset sampling distribution as control variate.
+We evaluate the selection by averaging the FPR, TPR and FDR of a $100$ mask samples.
+The accuracy is calculated using a $100$ importance mask sample.

+LIME \cite{ribeiro2016should} is a PostHoc method fitting a linear model in the neighborhood of the target image we want to explain.
+This does not allow us to compare directly with the LEX method as the coefficients obtained correspond to the weights attributed to each superpixel in the linear regression.
+In order to compare to LEX's map of importance feature, we create a map associating to each feature the absolute value of the corresponding superpixel weight, this value corresponds to the importance of each pixel.
+Then we select the features with the highest coefficient until the given selection rate is reached.
+If some features have the same importance, we select a random subset to fill in the selection rate.
+We then used this selection map to compute the FPR, TPR and FDR.
+We use the \href{https://github.com/marcotcr/lime}{implementation} associated with the paper associated and the quickshift algorithm from \citet{scikit-learn} for the segmentation algorithm.

+Self-explainable neural networks (SENN) \cite{alvarez2018towards} extend regular linear regression $\theta^T x$ (where $\theta \in \mathcal{R}^d$) by learning a function giving parameter per instance $\theta(x)^T x$.
+The magnitude of the parameters $\theta(x)(y)$ for a label $y \in \mathcal{Y}$ allows us to quantify the importance of each feature for this specific instance.
+To enforce regularization and prevent overfitting, a sparsity regularizer (i.e. L1-loss) and a robustness regularizer (i.e. weight decay) are used during training.
+In order to compare to LEX, we trained SENN with the \href{https://github.com/dmelis/SENN}{this implementation} using a large grid of parameters for both regularizers and chose the hyperparameters maximizing the validation accuracy as proposed in \citet{alvarez2018towards}.
+We calculate the FPR, FDR and TPR of the selection by choosing, for each rate, the features with maximum magnitude $|\theta(x)_{j}|$.
+As opposed to the LEX framework, the number of selected features is not part of the model but only defined for the evaluation.

+SHAP \cite{lundberg2017unified} and FASTSHAP \cite{jethani2021fastshap} are PostHoc methods that allow to calculate the Shapley-Values \cite{shapley_1953} of a target image.
+Similarly to LIME, we create the importance feature map by selecting the features with the highest absolute Shapley-Values until we reach the selection rate.
+We use the function DeepExplainer from the \href{https://github.com/slundberg/shap}{implementation} of SHAP associated with the original paper.
+We use the \href{https://github.com/iancovert/fastshap}{implementation} of FASTSHAP associated with the paper.